GenericMappingTools/gmt/doc_classic/rst/source/gmt.conf.rst

     (static) Names the eight bit character set being used for text in files and in command line parameters.
-This allows GMT to ensure that the PostScript output generates the correct characters on the plot..
+This allows GMT to ensure that the PostScript output generates the correct characters on the plot.
 Choose from Standard, Standard+, ISOLatin1, ISOLatin1+, and ISO-8859-x (where x is in the ranges [1,10] or [13,15]).
 See Appendix F for details [ISOLatin1+ (or Standard+)].